-On Christmas, we give thanks and celebrate Christ humbling himself and being born a baby boy.
-That is the greatest gift and message of Christmas; may Christ humility, which made the Christmas message possible, be seen in us.
+On Christmas, we give thanks and celebrate Christ humbling himself and being born a baby boy in order to die for the sins of the world (John 1:29).
+That is the greatest gift and message of Christmas; may Christ’s humility, which made the Christmas message possible, be seen in us.

 “Have this attitude in yourselves which was also in Christ Jesus, who . . . humbled Himself” (Phil 2:5, 8).